 On a daily basis, the teams are therefore fragmented.
 A manager may only see his team a few days a week, and a new recruit will only meet his new colleagues occasionally.
 A practice that necessarily impacts team spirit, the feeling of belonging, and the way of thinking about one's career.

-At the same time, the Great Resignation (or “Great Resignation” in English) is raging.
+At the same time, the Great Resignation is raging.
 This phenomenon of quits began in the United States in the summer of 2020 when millions of Americans dissatisfied with their work or their salary left their jobs.
 Today, the movement affects many countries, putting some businesses in the embarrassment.
-From hotels and restaurants to marketing and finance, all professions seem to be impacted .
-At issue: the loss of meaning – individual and collective.
+From hotels and restaurants to marketing and finance, all professions seem to be impacted.
+At stake: the loss of meaning – individual and collective.

-This is why companies seek to combine hybrid work and a business project .
+This is why companies seek to combine hybrid work and a business project.
 Indeed, for decades, the office has been the place where the culture of organizations is expressed.
 It is also an extraordinary place of socialization.
 However, these two facets, business project and group life, are key elements in the retention of talent.

-From now on, organizations must actively enable their employees to build relationships with it AND with all stakeholders.
+From now on, organizations must actively enable their employees to build relationships with them AND with all stakeholders.
 On the one hand, this work will consolidate their relationship with the company.
 On the other hand, research conducted during the Covid-19 pandemic indicates that social connection also has a significant positive impact on productivity.

-Secondly, to restore meaning, companies are also increasingly giving employees a voice.
+To restore meaning, companies are also increasingly giving employees a voice.
 Whether it's choosing remote days or new workplaces or even designing their future organization: you have to associate talents to get them on board - over time .
 It is also a way of giving substance to the company's culture.

 In addition, most organizations still have a key asset to retain their employees: their workspaces!
 Yes, the office is not dead.
 But he has to reinvent himself.
 Studies then show that it is not so much the "fun bonuses" (juice bar, table football, etc.) that make its value but the serendipity and expected productivity of the place.